libs-factory/riso-spec-kit/templates/commands/clarify.md

 Note: This clarification workflow is expected to run (and be completed) BEFORE invoking `/speckit.plan`.
 If the user explicitly states they are skipping clarification (e.g., exploratory spike), you may proceed, but must warn that downstream rework risk increases.

+## MANDATORY COMPLIANCE REQUIREMENTS

+**ABSOLUTE PROCESS ADHERENCE**: Do NOT assume or independently decide to change the process.
+All steps in "Execution steps" below must be executed completely and in the exact order specified.

+**MANDATORY TODO LIST**: Before starting execution, AI MUST create a TODO list based on the items in "Execution steps" to ensure no step is missed.

 Execution steps:

 1. Run `{SCRIPT}` from repo root **once** (combined `--json --paths-only` mode / `-Json -PathsOnly`).
 Parse minimal JSON payload fields: